Blue Busking

-Blue Busking is a 2017 South Korean musical-adventure film directed by Ahn Jae-seok.
+Blue Busking (Korean: 마차 타고 고래고래) is a 2016 South Korean musical-adventure film directed by Ahn Jae-seok.

 It is a remake of the Italian film Basilicata coast to coast.

 Plot

 Four friends from Mokpo who formed a band during the high school days, are grown men dealing with the ordinary problems of life.
 They reunite to take part in a band contest in Jarasum.
 They plan to go by foot in 30 days busking on the road.
 A broadcast reporter follows them on their journey.